Seaside Village Historic District: Early history of Seaside Village

 From 1914 to 1916, the population grew from 115,000 to 175,000 as Bridgeport factories supplied European countries and the U.S. with war-related products.
-By 1918, Bridgeport had over $60 million in work contracts for the federal government for the war effort.
-Remington Arms alone produced 50 percent of the U.S. Army's small-arms cartridges and employed 17,000 laborers.

 The manufacturers had expanded their factories, however they were unable to meet production quotas due to a severe lack of adequate housing for the workers.
 The housing shortage was so severe that workers were buying train tickets and sleeping in the railway terminal, renting eight hour shifts in rooming houses to sleep, and the City even considered building massive tents for housing up to 10 families.

-In addition to the housing shortage, the facilities that housed the workers and their families were inadequate.
-Tenements, the primary housing for factory workers and their families were dark, often windowless, with a central shaft for ventilation.
-They were also unsanitary, ugly, flammable, and miserable to live in.
-The cost of real estate had soared, so buying a home was out of reach of the working class.
-There was an urgent need for quality rentals to attract and retain workers in the factories.

 The Bridgeport Housing Company was formed in 1916 to deal with this housing problem.
 It was composed of about a dozen manufacturers and public service companies with capital of $1,000,000.
 One of its first actions was to appoint R. Clipston Sturgis of Boston, as the architect and Andrew Shurtleff as the town planner.
 The town planner controlled most aspects of the project.
 Mr. W. H. Ham, a Boston engineer, was appointed as the general manager.

-R. Clipston Sturges was the top ranked architect of his time.
-He served as President of the American Institute of Architects from 1913- 1915.
+R. Clipston Sturges was President of the American Institute of Architects from 1913–1915.
 He was involved in designing the wings for BuIfinch's state house in Boston.
 Sturgis also designed the Perkins Institute for the Blind in Watertown, Massachusetts.

 Arthur Shurtleff studied under Charles Eliot from 1895 to 1896 at Harvard and worked for Olmsted Brothers Landscape Architects from 1896 through 1905, before he opened his own firm in Boston.
-Along with Frederick Law Olmsted, Jr., he was an early faculty member of Harvard University's landscape architecture program, founded in 1900.
+Along with Frederick Law Olmsted Jr., he was an early faculty member of Harvard University's landscape architecture program, founded in 1900.